cfaucher2018/cfaucher2018.github.io/index.md

+# git 10/5/2018

+This week I learned about markdown.
+I also learned about how to coad in markdown.
+I also learned about the many different types of ways to code in markdown.
+I also learned about how to use markdown to put things from code into a website.
+I also learned how markdown in used in todays world.
+I also learned how to take what you have in markdown and to transfer it into another persons markdown coding.
+I also learned about how to make a survival guide useing markdown.

+---

 # Intro to coding 9/27/2018

 This week i learned how to code.
 I also learned how to take information and to put it into a code to create a way to use a website.
 I also learned about the different ways to code.
 I also learned about how to use visual stodio to code the information.
 I also learned about how to use differnet things on github.